Creating Choice, Building Skill, Instilling Confidence and Integrity

 - In science good ideas sometimes fail.
 Students sometimes have to fail to learn.
 As a mentor, I allow for such failure as part of the incremental progress to an ultimately successful project.

 - The success of their research results from their effort and insight, an ownership that I explicitly acknowledge.
 No independent work occurs without such personal responsibility.
+Early in the process I will likely provide more direction, later in the process as independence grows my role is to help retain focus and deliver results.

 - Trying out new ideas, offering their own thoughts and solutions even though they might be “wrong,” or sharing problems and conversely, allowing students to pursue these ideas on their own all requires integrity, mutual trust, and respect between mentor and mentee.